 - 2 tbsp Fresh-squeezed lemon juice

 - Sprinkle chicken pieces with salt and pepper.
 Preheat a Dutch oven or big pot over medium heat.
-Melt 2 tbsp butter and olive oil and then add chicken skin side down.
+Melt ⅔ of the butter, olive oil, and then the chicken skin side down.
 Cook 3 minutes on each side, being careful not to burn the skin.
 Remove to a plate.
 Do in 2 batches if overcrowded.

 - Add chopped onion, celery, and mushrooms and cook for 3 minutes then add garlic and stir.
 Scatter flour into pot and stir until absorbed by vegetables, about 1 minute.

 - Deglaze pan with vermouth for about 45 seconds, then add broth, thyme and bay leaf followed by accumulated chicken juices then lay chicken pieces over vegetables, skin-side up.
-Cover and cook over medium heat for 25 minutes.
+Cover and cook over medium-low heat for 30 minutes.

 - While the chicken's cooking, microwave carrot slivers in a partially sealed plastic bag for 1 minute, then drain.
 Microwave leeks the same way for 3 minutes.
 Drain and combine with carrots.